-With the right services and supports, individuals living with mental health and substance use concerns, can and do get better.
+Individuals living with mental health and substance use concerns can and do get better.
 This is true for tens of thousands of Wisconsin residents whose lives have been transformed through recovery.
 They’re managing their symptoms.
 They’re no longer addicted to alcohol and drugs.
-They have reconnected with family and friends.
+They've reconnected with family and friends.
 They have built strong, healthy relationships in their communities.
 They’re gainfully employed and contributing to Wisconsin’s economic well-being.

 Recovery is a journey